 Even if you are an English Heritage member you will not get priority time slots over non-members.
 Also, walk ups have to pay more than booking online.

 Tintagel Castle ticket prices and booking are available online here on the English Heritage site.

 Tintagel castle opens at 10 am all year round but closing times differ depending on what time of year it is.
-Last entry is always one hour before, closing time.
-For Tintagel castle opening times and hours, you can visit the English Hertigate site.
+The last entry is always one hour before, closing time.
+For Tintagel castle opening times and hours, you can visit the English Heritage site.

 Sometimes the castle and island are closed for the safety of visitors, due to the conditions, especially of high winds.
 If you are aware that the weather is not going to be good, it is best to check.